A Week at Eden – a story by Anne (visiting teacher)

 Cyndi and Dale have created a warm, loving home for these girls who are so far away from their communities.
 They have created a structured environment where the girls can get the education they need and learn skills that will allow them to go back to their homes and find meaningful, empowering work.
 We were happy to be a part of Eden for the week and look forward to staying connected in the future.
 In any case, I will follow through on my promise to get more books from the series that included the classic story of Tom Sawyer Painting his fence.

-CHINA | HUSKY ENERGY TAILORING SKILLS PROGRAM FOR WOMEN
+CHINA | EDUCATE GIRLS | HUSKY ENERGY TAILORING SKILLS PROGRAM FOR WOMEN

-The Incredible Progress of Women in the Husky Energy Tailoring Skills Program
+The 2024 Graduates of the Husky Energy Tailoring Skills Program for Women

 CHINA | SUPPORT A REMOTE VOLUNTEER TEACHER

-CAPTIVATING’S ONE MORE YEAR SCHOLARSHIP PROGRAM | CHINA | EDUCATE GIRLS
+CAPTIVATING’S ONE MORE YEAR SCHOLARSHIP PROGRAM | CHILD SPONSORSHIP | CHINA | EDUCATE GIRLS